phac-nml/neptune/README.md

 ## Release ##
 -------------

-**Neptune 1.2.0**
+**Neptune 1.2.1**

-2016 March 18
+2016 March 23

-This release of Neptune allows for execution on a single machine without requiring DRMAA.
-Furthermore, several command line parameters have been modified.
+This release of Neptune adds support for Galaxy.

 ## Requirements ##
 ------------------